-Prerequisites: approved student teaching application, pass PRAXIS II subject tests, approved portfolio and/or approval of the Student Teaching Committee; corequisite: 692.
-Planned teaching experience in schools selected and supervised by Office of Field Experience. - FIELD EXPERIENCE: MASTER'S 1-6 credits Prerequisites: permission of advisor and department chair.
-Experience in an educational set-ting to apply educational theory and research to practice. - MASTER'S PROJECTS 1-6 credits Prerequisites: permission of advisor and department chair.
-In-depth investigation of specific problem pertinent to student's area of concentration in education - 697 INDEPENDENT STUDY 1-3 credits Prerequisites: permission of advisor and department chair.
-Selected areas of independent investigation as determined by advisor and related to student's academic needs. - MASTER'S THESIS MASTER'S THESIS 4-6 credits Prerequisites: 5100:640 and permission of advisor and department chair.
+- 694 FIELD EXPERIENCE: CLASSROOM INSTRUCTION 1-12 credits Prerequisites: approved student teaching application, pass PRAXIS II subject tests, approved portfolio and/or approval of the Student Teaching Committee; corequisite: 692.
+Planned teaching experience in schools selected and supervised by Office of Field Experience. - FIELD EXPERIENCE: MASTER'S 695 1-6 credits Prerequisites: permission of advisor and department chair.
+Experience in an educational set-ting to apply educational theory and research to practice. - MASTER'S PROJECTS 696 1-6 credits Prerequisites: permission of advisor and department chair.
+In-depth investigation of specific problem pertinent to student's area of concentration in education. - 697 INDEPENDENT STUDY 1-3 credits Prerequisites: permission of advisor and department chair.
+Selected areas of independent investigation as determined by advisor and related to student's academic needs. - MASTER'S THESIS 699 4-6 credits Prerequisites: 5100:640 and permission of advisor and department chair.
 In-depth study of research problem in education.
-Student must be able to demonstrate necessary competen-cies to deal with research problem in education.

-- 720 ASSESSMENT OF READING DIFFICULTIES 3 credits Prerequisite: 625.
-Examines formal and informal assessments and intervention strategies for children with reading difficulties. - CURRENT RESEARCH AND THEORY IN SCIENCE EDUCATION 3 credits Prerequisite: 650 or 651.
-Intensive examination of contemporary theory and research litera-ture in science teaching and learning for preschool through senior high school students. - SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES 780 1-3 credits (May be repeated.)
-Intensive examination of a particular area of curriculum and instruction. - PROFESSIONAL SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES 3 credits Prerequisite: admission to either the Ph.D. in Elementary Education or the Ph.D. in Secondary Education program.
-Learners will develop individualized programs of study and plan their doc-toral studies.
-An overview of process and procedures will be addressed. - Prerequisite: 9 hours of graduate courses in reading or permission of instructor.
-Survey of research, comparison and evaluation of programs, design and development of projects in reading through group or individual study.
-820 - DOCTORAL SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES Prerequisite: admission to the Ph.D. program in either Elementary Education or Secondary 880 Education.
+Student must be able to demonstrate necessary competencies to deal with research problem in education. - ASSESSMENT OF READING DIFFICULTIES 3 credits Prerequisite: 625.
+Examines formal and informal assessments and intervention strategies for children with reading difficulties. - CURRENT RESEARCH AND THEORY IN SCIENCE EDUCATION 750 3 credits Prerequisite: 650 or 651.
+Intensive examination of contemporary theory and research literature in science teaching and learning for preschool through senior high school students. - SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES 780 1-3 credits (May be repeated.)
+Intensive examination of a particular area of curriculum and instruction. - PROFESSIONAL SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES 3 credits 800 Prerequisite: admission to either the Ph.D. in Elementary Education or the Ph.D. in Secondary Education program.
+Learners will develop individualized programs of study and plan their doc toral studies.
+An overview of process and procedures will be addressed. - ADVANCED STUDY AND RESEARCH IN READING INSTRUCTION 820 3 credits Prerequisite: 9 hours of graduate courses in reading or permission of instructor.
+Survey of research, comparison and evaluation of programs, design and development of projects in reading through group or individual study. - 880 DOCTORAL SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES Prerequisite: admission to the Ph.D. program in either Elementary Education or Secondary Education.
 Intensive examination of a particular area of teacher education.
-(May be repeated with change of topic and for a total of 9 credits.) - DOCTORAL FIELD EXPERIENCE 1-6 credits each (May be repeated for a total of 6 hours.)
-Prerequisites: permission of advisor and department chair, Intensive job-related experience pertinent to student's needs.
-Student must be able to demonstrate skills and leadership abilities in an on-the-job situation. - INDEPENDENT STUDY (May be repeated for a total of 6 hours.)
+(May be repeated with change of topic and for a total of 9 credits.) - DOCTORAL FIELD EXPERIENCE (May be repeated for a total of 6 hours.)
 Prerequisites: permission of advisor and department chair.
-Area of study determined by student's needs.
-1-6 credits - DOCTORAL DISSERTATION 899 - 1-20 credits Prerequisites: permission of advisor and department chair.
+Intensive job-related experience pertinent to student's needs.
+Student must be able to demonstrate skills and leadership abilities in an on-the-job situation. - INDEPENDENT STUDY 898 1-6 credits (May be repeated for a total of 6 hours.)
+Prerequisites: permission of advisor and department chair.
+Area of study determined by student's needs. - DOCTORAL DISSERTATION 899 1-20 credits Prerequisites: permission of advisor and department chair.
 Study and in-depth analysis of a research problem in curriculum and instruction.